mockery/mockery/README.markdown

 Simple Example
 --------------

-Note: Example omits PHPUnit integration since it's still in the works.
-Instead we use the setup/teardown test methods to explicity manage mocking.

 Imagine we have a Temperature class which samples the temperature of a locale before reporting an average temperature.
 The data could come from a web service or any other data source, but we do not have such a class at present.
 We can, however, assume some basic interactions with such a class based on its interaction with the Temperature class.

     class Temperature
     {